 A detachable hose/bladder is quite important when considering the ease of cleaning, and the Pro has it.
 This setup makes it very easy to remove the bladder from the bag and give it a thorough cleaning.
 On other bags, you have to pull the hose out of a tight hole that it is routed through from the interior.
 While this isn't a dealbreaker, it's certainly a hassle.
 With this EVOC pack, you can easily pull the bladder out separate from the hose and give it a proper scrubbing.
 Every so often, you can also remove the hose and give that a nice once-over with a pipe cleaner.
 The slider-style opening at the top of the bladder opens nice and wide for reaching inside the bladder and scrubbing it down, and it's also claimed to be top-rack dishwasher safe.

 The rest of the bag is easy to clean as well.
 The material has a water-resistant feel to it and is quite easy to clean with a rag and some cleaner, or even blast out with a hose.

 This pack is expensive — we tested some other options that are about half of the price of the Hip Pack Pro.
 That said, the quality of the design and features do justify the higher price tag.
 This is a well-executed piece that works very well on the trail.
 We love it.

-The EVOC Hip Pack Pro 3L takes home top honors as our Editors' Choice Winner.
+The EVOC Hip Pack Pro 3L takes home top honors.
 EVOC delivers a very well-designed pack that is exceptionally comfortable, easy to use, and sensible.
 The bag is compact and stealthy enough to work well on hot laps, yet also holds enough water to log some big miles.
 The hydration bladder system is well-executed, and the pack is easy to clean.
 In other words, the Hip Pack Pro does just about everything well, and it should be on the top of your wish list.